envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/HTML - MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/26 - How can you enhance an app s capabilities.md

 ==================== Question ====================

-### How many tiers are there in the pricing tier of an App Service plan?
+### How can you enhance an app's capabilities or features within the App Service plan?

 ==================== Answer ====================

-There are three tiers: Shared compute, Dedicated compute, and Isolated tiers.
+By scaling up or down the pricing tier or isolating the app into a separate App Service plan.

 ==================== Id ====================
-21
+26

 ---